 Thailand Landfill Gas Model

 LMOP developed Thailand Landfill Gas Model to help landfill owners and operators, end users of LFG, and other interested parties in Thailand evaluate the feasibility and potential benefits of collecting and using LFG for energy recovery.
 The model is available in both English and Thai.

 LMOP developed the Ukraine Landfill Gas Model to help landfill owners and operators, end users of LFG, and other interested parties in Ukraine evaluate the feasibility and potential benefits of collecting and using LFG for energy recovery.

-Parties interested in writing a request for proposals (RFP) can peruse sample RFPs that LMOP has acquired through its assistance to communities seeking to develop LFG energy projects.
-The sample RFPs are sorted according to the type of energy project or other service being sought.
-LMOP provides this information as a service but does not endorse the information or opinions included therein.
+Landfills who are considering issuing RFPs can view the sample RFPs that LMOP has acquired through its assistance to communities who have sought to develop LFG energy projects.
+LMOP provides this information as a service, but does not endorse the information or opinions included therein.
 LMOP can assist with project partnering by helping to identify potential matches and by distributing RFPs through its listserv.
 View samples »